Dave LaPoint: Philadelphia Phillies, Chicago Cubs, second stint with Brewers

 On April 7, 1991, LaPoint was signed as a free agent by the Philadelphia Phillies.
 He played his final game in MLB on April 20, 1991, and was released on April 23, 1991.
 On May 9, 1991, LaPoint was re-acquired by the Milwaukee Brewers as a free agent to a minor league contract, reuniting him with the team that drafted him.
 He did not pitch well at Triple-A and was released on June 23, 1991.
 On June 28, 1991, he was signed as a free agent by the Chicago Cubs to a minor league contract.
 He pitched poorly and was not recalled when rosters expanded in September.
 He was granted free agency on October 15, 1991.

 Minnesota Twins

-After not pitching at all in 1992, LaPoint was signed to a minor league contract by the Minnesota Twins in 1993.
+After not pitching in 1992, LaPoint was signed to a minor league contract by the Minnesota Twins in 1993.
 After pitching poorly in Triple-A after making 13 starts, he was not recalled in September when rosters expanded.